yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-004_valid-email-invalid-password.md

-# TC-004 – Verify login using Enter key
+# TC-004 – Verify that login fails with a valid email and invalid password

 ## 🧪 Test Steps
 1. Open the application
 2. Navigate to the login page
-3. Enter a registered email in the "Email" field
+3. Enter an invalid email in the email field
-4. Enter the correct password in the "Password" field
+4. Enter an invalid password in the Password field
-5. Press the "Enter" key
+5. Click on "Log in"

 ---

 ## ✅ Expected Result

-- User is successfully logged in
-- User is redirected to the Product Catalog page
+An appropriate error message should be displayed.